cert-manager/print-your-cert/README.md

-# The "Print you certificate!" experiment at the cert-manager booth (KubeCon EU 2022 in Valencia)
+# The "Print you certificate!" experiment at the cert-manager booth at KubeCon

+This experiment was run at the cert-manager booth at KubeCon EU 2022 in Valencia, KubeCon NA 2022 in Detroit, and KubeCon EU 2023 in Amsterdam.

 ⚠️ The URLs an IPs presented in this README are guarenteed to work from 18 to 20 May 2022, but may stop working afterwards.